National Council of Persons with Lived Experience (NCPLE) (formerly the National Consumer Advisory Council, NCAC)

 The Council currently has members from Saskatchewan, Manitoba, Ontario, Newfoundland and Nova Scotia.
 The NCPLE strives to increase its membership in order to be more nationally representative.
 To find out more about the NCPLE, please contact firstname.lastname@example.org.

-We are currently not taking new members.
+We are not currently seeking new members.
 We have put membership on hold until we have revised our terms of reference.
 You are welcome to check our website for updates.